karunkannan/EyeMark/README.md

 # EyeMark
 Simplify measurements for ultrasound images.

-## Installation
+## Windows Installation
+1. Install python executable installer via [website](https://www.python.org/downloads/release/python-365/), ensure it is the executable intstaller.
+2. Follow installer, check option to `Add Python 3.6 to Path`.
+3. Disable the PATH length
+4. Download the release
+5. Open a command terminal and navigate to the EyeMark directory using the cd command.
+6. Once there, run `pip3 install -r req.txt` to ensure that you have all the needed libraries.
+7. Import the image folder into the directory
+8. Run `python bin/eyemark.py`

+## Mac Install
-1. Clone the repo
+1. Download the release
+2. Open a command terminal and navigate to the EyeMark directory using the cd command.
-2. Run `pip3 install -r req.txt` to ensure that you have all the needed libraries.
+3. Once there, run `pip3 install -r req.txt` to ensure that you have all the needed libraries.
-3. Import the image folder into the directory
+4. Import the image folder into the directory
-4. Run `python3 bin/eyemark.py`
+5. Run `python bin/eyemark.py`

-## TODO:
-- [ ] Have data expert try out current system
-- [ ] Determine if error (~8%) is acceptable
-- [ ] Allow for adjustments of calculated points
-- [ ] Add 3mmT measurement
+If your mac does not have python, run the executable found on the python website.

 ## Note
 Data in test files will not be provided.